 - Stir in the sriracha and vinegar.
 Let stand a couple of minutes.
 Serve.

-Other favorite sauces to try:
+Other easy family meals to try: